5 Common Household Poisons to Avoid

 - Store medications in the containers they came in, and keep all directions for use

-- Educate children when they are old enough about the dangers of ingesting substances like household cleaners or detergents, and teach them to call 911 in case of an emergency
+- Educate children when they are old enough about the dangers of ingesting substances like household cleaners or detergents, about not experimenting with household chemicals out of curiosity and teach them to call 911 in case of an emergency

 Take time to read the labels of household cleaners.
 They may contain ingredients that should not be mixed with other cleaning products – as there is a risk for toxic gas.
 When individuals are cleaning the house, make sure to only use one cleaning product on a surface at a time.